canonical/ros2bag-fileserver-k8s-operator/README.md

 The charm is still under development and is not available yet on CharmHub.

 The deployment assumes that a Juju model is deployed with microk8s.
+Instructions on how to set up microk8s with Juju are available [here](https://juju.is/docs/sdk/set-up-your-development-environment#heading--install-microk8s).

 To deploy the local charm follow these instructions: